mattermost/mattermost-handbook/contributors/join-us/recruiting-cadences/README.md

 * Alignment to our [Leadership Principles](https://mattermost.com/about-us/)
 * Candidate's concerns or questions

-## Mid-interview sync
+## Interview Panel Calibration

-Ahead of MLT and AA interviews, the Recruiter may schedule a live mid-interview sync to align on intent to move forward and address any ICP criteria that need additional assessment.
-If there are multiple candidates in the pipeline, the Recruiter may ask the interview panel to rank the candidate pool.
-This exercise helps clear any potential blindspots or confusion around role expectations.
-It also allows the Recruiting team to prioritize the highest-ranking candidates to complete the interview process, as appropriate.
+Ahead of MLT and AA interviews, the Recruiter will schedule a live [interview panel calibration](https://docs.google.com/document/d/1Dwj-8-jpTQ50nOfHHX77Ht4TdF9H9_lvZTKTK3kallU/edit?usp=sharing) to maintain high standards in our hiring bar, align on intent to move forward, and address any ICP criteria that need additional assessment.
+In situations where two or more candidates successfully complete the panel and project stage of the interview  process, panelists may debrief on more than one candidate during the calibration.

 **Logistics**

-* Mid-interview sync will be pre-scheduled to occur after the last mid-interviewer completes.
+* Interview Panel Calibration will be scheduled to occur after the panel interviews and project stage (where applicable), and before the Team MLT and AA Interviews.
-* If there are multiple candidates for the same role, the sync may be scheduled after all candidates have gone through the last mid-interviewer.
+* All panel feedback must be submitted before a calibration can occur.
+If you're an interviewer and can't make the scheduled calibration, please make sure to submit complete feedback in Lever ahead of the scheduled sync.
-* If you're an interviewer and can't make the scheduled sync, please make sure to submit complete feedback in Lever ahead of the scheduled sync.
+* In situations where multiple candidates successfully complete the panel and project stages of the interview process, panelists may evaluate on more than one candidate in the calibration.